ircflagship2/pype/README.md

 ------

 Issues and pull requests are gladly accepted.
-The biggest known problem is that the conversion between curly-braced and tabular-indented python is entirely untested, and likely to fail for anything more complex than very simple oneliners, like the ones in these examples.
+The biggest known problem is that the conversion between curly-bracketed and tabular-indented python is entirely untested, and likely to fail for anything more complex than very simple oneliners, like the ones in these examples.

 Contributors